Working Offline in Overleaf

-Overleaf provides a number of integrations which enable you to firstly create local copies of your projects, so that you can work offline using local text editors, and then secondly to keep these copies in sync with Overleaf when you're back online.
+Overleaf provides a number of integrations which enable you to create and sync local copies of your projects, so that you can work offline using local text editors, and can keep these copies in sync with Overleaf when you're back online.

 You can use any plain text editor to edit your projects locally, and you can download a free installation of LaTeX to compile your projects locally as well.
 You can see some options for installing LaTeX here: https://www.latex-project.org/get/ .
 To ensure you can run all of the packages of Overleaf "out-of-the-box", you can download the TeXLive distribution, and you can compile with Latexmk to compile everything in one go (see this article for more information on how Overleaf compiles your projects).

 Note that it is not currently possible to use the Overleaf-hosted web editor whilst offline, as all compilations are run on our servers.